LASER-UMASS/basic-stats/README.md

 1. After building the project (i.e., running `ant`), cd into the `bin` directory and run: `java BasicStats`.
 The application's GUI will show up.

 Program features:
-* Displayed numbers
+* Displays a set of entered numbers.
-* Mean computation
+* Computes the mean of the set of numbers.
-* Median computation
+* Computes the median of the set of numbers.
-* Mode computation
+* Computes the mode of the set of numbers.